palewar/palewar.github.io/source/_posts/2014-11-21-cocoapods-is-ready-for-swift.markdown

 {% img left /images/CocoaPods.png 100 100 %} When we work on a real project, we use many third-party libraries to make our lives easier.
 To use these libs, we first need to find them, download them and include them in our project.
 [CocoaPods](http://cocoapods.org/) lets us automate all this process and also handles dependency management for us.
 Check out this [post on NSHipster](http://nshipster.com/cocoapods/) for a very good intro. <!-- more -->

+> CocoaPods is like [RubyGems](http://rubygems.org/) from the Ruby world and [NPM](https://www.npmjs.org/) from the Node.js world.

 Using Cocoapods is really easy.
 You need to first install it by running `$ sudo gem install cocoapods` in Terminal.
-Then you need to create a Podfile in your project directory.
-A Podfile for including very popular [AFNetworking](https://github.com/AFNetworking/AFNetworking) lib will look like this:
+Then you need to create a `Podfile` in your project directory.
+A `Podfile` for including very popular [AFNetworking](https://github.com/AFNetworking/AFNetworking) lib will look like this:

 ``` ruby
 source 'https://github.com/CocoaPods/Specs.git'